The-ACM-UMD/Webscraper-Workshop/README.md

 # Webscraper-Workshop

 ## Overview
-Welcome to the Webscraper Workshop codebase for ACM@UMD!
-This repository contains Python scripts designed for web scraping using various algorithms.
+Welcome to the Wikipedia Game Webscraper Workshop codebase for ACM@UMD!
+This repository contains Python scripts designed for Automating the Wikipedia Game using web scraping and various graph algorithms.

 ## Getting Started
 #### 1. Create project directory